Verisurf Reverse Engineering Keeps B-52s Flying

 For Mission Support, the reverse engineering system has very much improved the consistency of their product and its overall quality.
-The increased accuracy and the greater ease of production and inspection has been a tremendous value.
+The increased accuracy and the greater ease of production and inspection have been a tremendous value.
 The return on investment doesn’t stop there when considering the high degree of customer satisfaction, since the previously very difficult problems have now been solved.

 What used to take production weeks to locate and profile components on the ducts now takes only days.
 It is difficult to calculate precisely, but with the reduced production hours to overhaul the ducts, Mission Support estimates the savings could possibly be as high as $100,000 throughout the term of their B-52 overhaul contract.

-“Implementing the Faro Arm and Verisurf CAD production and inspection systems has been a very wise move for us,” says Hansen.
+“Implementing the FARO Arm and Verisurf CAD production and inspection systems has been a very wise move for us,” says Hansen.
 “It offers us a total reverse engineering, manufacturing, and inspection solution, and has given us a new degree of accuracy, consistency, and credibility in the quality of all of our products.
 Each serialized engine duct that we send to the Air Force has a report with the system measurements that validates its conformity, and we can say with confidence that the part will fit the aircraft within its required tolerances.
 We have also started using the reverse engineering system to inspect parts for our other contracts, and it has proven to be effective for each of those products and applications.”

 Due to the success of the B-52 bypass engine duct program using the Verisurf software and the PCMM, Mission Support has recently received a new government contract from the Air Force for the A-10 Repair and Overhaul program.
 This contract will take the virtual CAD/CAM tool program one step further.
 Incoming A-10 structural components will be reverse engineered in real time using this system, and then rebuilt to the same dimensional profiles and contours as they were when they were taken off the aircraft.
 Since many of the mating components on the A-10 are inconsistent, they will need to be custom fit to the same dimensions as what they were when they were on the aircraft, previous to their rebuilding and overhaul.

-This kind of reverse engineering and flexibility in the manipulation of nominal dimensional targets can only be accomplished in a digital CAD/CAM environment, and is a field in which Mission Support is proving to be both an innovator and an industry leader.
+This kind of reverse engineering and flexibility in the manipulation of nominal dimensional targets can only be accomplished in a digital CAD/CAM environment and is a field in which Mission Support is proving to be both an innovator and an industry leader.